Table of contents

 - Operability shall refer to the integrity and performance of SSC in conformance with its design bases.

-- Systems, structures and components (SSC) shall refer to any mechanical, electrical, I&C or civil system, structure or component in safety classes 1, 2 and 3 or in class EYT/STUK (non-nuclear).
+- Systems, structures and components (SSC) shall refer to mechanical, electrical, I&C or civil systems, structures or components in safety classes 1, 2 and 3 or in class EYT/STUK (non-nuclear).

 - Structural analyses